Operation Raise the Colours: Condition of flags

+By late 2025, many flags originally put up in late summer and autumn that year were reported to be in poor condition, due to the effects of the weather, with reports about the "tatty" state of flags continuing into summer 2026.

+In Birmingham, the council has stated that flags attached to highways infrastructure without authorisation have in places obscured traffic control cameras and road signs.

-Racism and links with the far-right
+Links with the far-right

-Some have questioned the true motives of the Raise the Colours campaign after it transpired that several far-right activists and organisations, including Britain First and senior far-right activist Tommy Robinson, had supported and promoted the campaign.
+Public organisations, journalists, political figures and academics have questioned the motives of the Raise the Colours campaign after it transpired that several far-right activists and organisations, including Britain First and senior far-right activist Tommy Robinson, had supported and promoted the campaign.
+Former Tommy Robinson bodyguard and far-right activist Daniel "Tommo" Thomas was a prominent member of the movement until he fell out with Raise the Colours co-founder Ryan Bridge in January 2026.
 Nick Ireland, the Liberal Democrat leader of Dorset Council, warned in August 2025 that the campaign had been "hijacked" by the far-right to promote their extremist agenda and said that flying flags could intimidate residents because of this alleged far-right association.
 The Socialist Worker also said the far-right had "co-opted" it.
+Guardian writer Esther Addley has written that the campaign is "an organised and well funded movement that, while certainly galvanising support among many individuals, has been driven and encouraged by figures with links to the far right".
 Supporters of the campaign have denied links to the far-right or any racial motivation, stating that they only wish to promote patriotism and welcome the involvement of volunteers from any political, racial or ethnic backgrounds.

-Anti-racist organisation Stand Up to Racism expressed its opposition to the campaign and organised counter-protests against campaigners attempting to put up flags.
-The group, citing the campaign's support by Robinson and Britain First, claims that it is an intentional attempt by the far-right to spread their ideas, inflame tensions and intimidate asylum seekers, immigrants, Muslims and other minority groups amid rising anti-immigration sentiment in the United Kingdom.
+Anti-racist organisation Stand Up to Racism expressed its opposition to the campaign and organised counter-protests against Raise the Colours campaigners putting up flags.
+The group, citing the campaign's support by Robinson and Britain First, said that it is an intentional attempt by the far-right to spread their ideas, inflame tensions and intimidate asylum seekers, immigrants, Muslims and other minority groups amid rising anti-immigration sentiment in the United Kingdom.
 Anti-racist group Hope not Hate have said that some of the campaign's organising had been implemented by far-right activists.
+Academics Dave Featherstone, Jenny Morrison and Ewan Gibbs have written that the "campaign has created a powerful visible presence for a far right whose partisans are often comparatively atomised, having been drawn to the movement through social media".